Guitar Repair Technician 201 (GRT201): Advanced Fret Levelling, Recrowning & Finish

 • Fret-end dressing file(s) for bevels and edge rounding

-• Nut shaping tools: gauged nut files, slotting saws, sanding blocks, mini-chisels
+• Nut slotting/shaping tools: gauged nut files, slotting saws, sanding blocks, mini-chisels

 Note: If you don’t yet own the fret-specific tools, we keep class sets on hand, but having your own speeds up the practical session and lets you continue practising immediately after the course.